 Expert Review: Dr. Samuel G. Mwaura, Doctor of Veterinary Medicine, reviewed and contributed to this article.

-This post contains affiliate links.
-Upon purchase, I make a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I earn a commission at no extra cost to you.

 1. ECOS Pet Dwelling Paint

-ECOS Paints Pet Dwelling Primer and Pet Dwelling Paint are a 0-VOC acrylic paint and primer that are safe for all animal enclosures including reptile enclosures and terrariums.
-It’s a water-proof exterior-grade paint that comes in eggshell, semi-gloss, and gloss.
+ECOS Paints Pet Dwelling Primer and Pet Dwelling Paint are a 0-VOC water-based acrylic paint and primer that are safe for all animal enclosures including reptile enclosures and terrariums.

-Suitable for primed or previously painted metal, wood, vinyl and some stone.
 Prime wood with the Pet Dwelling Primer and prime metal that has been primed with a factory finish (but not yet painted) with Universal Primer.

 ECOS Paint can work on unglazed, unfinished stone but it may be beneficial to prime with Masonry Primer to create a bonding surface for the paint, especially if the substrate is particularly porous.